cis547/cis547.github.io/_labs/lab06.markdown

 ### Checklist
 ---
 PART 1
- 1. Implement "transfer" that computes the semantics of each instruction.
-This means that you have to complete "eval" function, too.
- 2. Implement "check" that checks if a given instruction is erroneous or not.
+  1. Implement `DivZeroAnalysis::check` that checks if a given instruction is erroneous or not.
+  2. Implement `DivZeroAnalysis::transfer` found in the `Transfer.cpp` file in the `src` folder.
+    Part 1 requires the evaluation of `PhiNodes`, `BinaryOperators`, `CastInsts`, and `CmpInsts`.
+  3. Implement the `eval` functions in the `Transfer.cpp` file form the `src` directory.
+    The `eval` function for `PhiNode` has already been completed for you, so you will have the remaining 3 instruction types to evaluate.

 PART 2
- 1. Uncomment and implement "doAnalysis" that stores your results in "InMap" and "OutMap".
+  1. Implement "doAnalysis" that stores your results in "InMap" and "OutMap".
- 2. Uncomment and implement "flowIn" that joins the memory set of all incoming flows.
+  2. Implement "flowIn" that joins the memory set of all incoming flows.
- 3. Uncomment and implement "flowOut" that flows the memory set to all outgoing flows.
+  3. Implement "flowOut" that flows the memory set to all outgoing flows.
- 4. Uncomment and implement "join" to union two Memory objects, accounting for Domain value.
+  4. Implement "join" to union two Memory objects, accounting for Domain value.
- 5. Uncomment and implement "equal" to compare two Memory objects.
+  5. Implement "equal" to compare two Memory objects.

 ### Setup
 ---